kitschpatrol/tweakpane-plugin-color-plus/readme.md

 Instead, it gets built into the single-file plugin artifact, which is typically what's published to NPM and imported by plugin consumers.
 This makes it easy to import as an ES module from a URL, but means that larger projects importing multiple Tweakpane plugins end up with duplicate bundled copies of the `@tweakpane/core` code, adding about \~100 Kb to the final minified build for each plugin after the first.

-To avoid this size penalty, `tweakpane-plugin-color-plus` includes a "lite" version of the build, which is configured to externalize the `@tweakpane/core` dependency.
+To avoid this size penalty, Color Plus includes a "lite" version of the build, which is configured to externalize the `@tweakpane/core` dependency.
 This allows multiple Tweakpane plugins to share a single instance of the `@tweakpane/core`.
 (I also maintain [forks of a number of popular Tweakpane plugins](https://kitschpatrol.com/svelte-tweakpane-ui/docs/plugins#bundled-plugins) with the `@tweakpane/core` dependency externalization optimization.)

 You can import the "lite" version like this: